Wolfson College Students’ Association Constitution

 The Wolfson College Students’ Association (WCSA) shall be responsible for the provision of social, sporting and recreational activities for students of the College.
 WCSA shall also provide representation on bodies and Committees within the College (specifically Governing Body, College Council and subsidiary Committees of College Council) and in the wider University.

 Membership shall be open to all students of the College.
 Student Members may stand for Committee posts and may vote in WCSA elections.

 All Governing Body fellows are Associate Members of WCSA which confers all the rights of membership but for the rights to vote or stand in elections to WCSA Committee.

-Associate membership is also open to: other members of College, spouses of members of College, and other individuals at the discretion of the Senior Treasurer.
+Associate membership is also open to: other members of College, co-habiting partners of members of College, and other individuals at the discretion of the Senior Treasurer.